 Q: How do independent artists from the Ubuntu community get their songs into the store?

 The Ubuntu One Music Store has great potential for the Ubuntu community and we want members to be able to contribute their own works (especially if it was produced on Ubuntu) to the store.
 Our partner, 7digital, works with various digital distribution companies that represent artists.
-Here are a few that you can contact to get your songs added to the 7digital catalog and the Ubuntu One Music Store.

 Q: I’ve found a bug.
 I have a great feature.
 What do I do?